Shagshag/prestashop-documentation/ConnectionsSourceCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\ConnectionsSource.php line 34
+* This property is defined in [classes/ConnectionsSource.php line 34](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/ConnectionsSource.php#34)

 ### $definition